peteroupc/peteroupc.github.io/bernoulli.md

 - Second algorithm (since arctan(1) = _&pi;_ / 4): Run the second **algorithm for arctan(1/1) \* 1/1**.
 - Third algorithm: See the appendix.

 A fourth algorithm to sample _&pi;_/4 is based on the section "[**Uniform Distribution Inside N-Dimensional Shapes**](https://peteroupc.github.io/morealg.html#Uniform_Distribution_Inside_N_Dimensional_Shapes)", especially its Note 5, in "More Algorithms for Arbitrary-Precision Sampling".
+In effect, it samples a 2-dimensional point with coordinates between 0 and 1 and determines if that point is within 1 unit of the origin (0, 0), which will happen with probability _&pi;_/4.

 1. Set _S_ to 2.
 Then set _c1_ and _c2_ to 0.
 2. Do the following process repeatedly, until the algorithm returns a value: